 Why are white cats white, and how is that related to them being more prone to deafness than felines of other colors?
 The reason cats have white fur is because of the dominant white (W) gene, which disrupts melanocytes, resulting in full white color.
 The W gene is also the gene responsible for blue eyes and deafness.
 So, if you have a white cat, it has the W gene, making it more likely to also have blue eyes, which increases the likelihood of your pet being born deaf.

 Now that you know why cats are white and how the gene that causes white coats also results in blue eyes and deafness, let’s look at how many white cats with blue eyes are actually deaf.

-According to studies, white cats that don’t have blue eyes are only born with deafness 17–22% of the time.
+According to studies, white cats that don’t have blue eyes are only born with deafness 17%–22% of the time.
 However, white cats with single blue eyes are born deaf 40% of the time (though they may only be deaf in one ear).
-And oddly enough, when cats with a single blue eye are deaf in a single ear, that ear is on the same side as the blue eye.
+Oddly enough, when cats with a single blue eye are deaf in a single ear, that ear is on the same side as the blue eye.

 So, cats with white fur and blue eyes are much more inclined to be born deaf, but not 100% of these cats are deaf.

 How to Tell if Your Cat Is Deaf